US Supreme Court Won’t Overturn NOV Win in $120M Discrimination Suit

 The employees lost their discrimination case in a Houston trial in 2015.
 They had argued to the high court that comments made by NOV’s lawyers at trial were wrongly admitted and prevented them from getting a fair trial.
 On October 30 the court denied their bid to hear the case.

-Houston lawyer John Zavitsanos, a founding partner in Ahmad, Zavitsanos, Anaipakos, Alavi & Mensing P.C., or AZA, tried the case with associate Nathan Campbell.
+Houston lawyer John Zavitsanos, a founding partner in AZA, or Ahmad, Zavitsanos & Mensing, tried the case with associate Nathan Campbell.
 Mr. Zavitsanos said his client is pleased to finally have this case over.

 Mr. Zavitsanos said there was a lot of Texas-bashing by opposing counsel in the jury trial.
 “When in fact, Houston is the most diverse city in the country, and a vibrant place where we value people’s rights,” he told Law360 in an article headlined, “Supreme Court Won’t Hear National Oilwell Racism Claims” (subscription required).
 “A company like NOV, which is a great corporate citizen, does not tolerate discrimination in the workplace.”